guydurant/toolboxsf/README.md

 ## Creating training/test splits

-The training/test splits used in the paper can be found in the training_csvs folder.
+The training/test splits used in the paper can be found in the toolboxsf_training_csvs folder and toolboxsf_benchmarks/csv_files folder respectively (zipped in the Zenodo).
 To create new training/test splits, create csv files with the following columns:

 - key: Unique key for each protein-ligand pair (typically a PDB code)
 - pk: Binding affinity as a pK value